 To avoid this, try to set a reminder for yourself to place your mail on hold when away, even if just for two weeks.
 It’ll save you the trouble of reaching out to all senders and having them resend your mail again.

 3- Using a Virtual Mailbox

 All your mail will be delivered to you online under your complete control by renting a virtual mailbox!
-The Postal Service is error-prone and can lead to many complications, but with a virtual mailbox, you won’t need to check your mailbox every day or drive down to the Post Office.
+The Postal Service is error-prone and can lead to many complications, but you won’t need to check your mailbox every day or drive down to the Post Office with a virtual mailbox.
 You’ll be able to log into a user-friendly interface, sort & filter your mail however you like.
 You can choose to open & scan, archive, forward, shred or recycle it.

-Providers like PostScan Mail, Anytime Mailbox and iPostal1 offer an unlimited amount of scanned mail, meaning mailbox overflow won’t ever be an issue.
-The size of the mailbox or the amount of mail won’t matter anymore with a virtual mailbox because any packages delivered will be stored at highly secured facilities, waiting for your command.
+Providers like PostScan Mail, Anytime Mailbox, and iPostal1 offer an unlimited amount of scanned mail, meaning mailbox overflow won’t ever be an issue.
+Furthermore, the mailbox size or the amount of mail won’t matter anymore with a virtual mailbox because any packages delivered will be stored at highly secured facilities, waiting for your command.